 URL is a subset of URI.
-All URL are URI, but not all URI are URL.
+All URLs are URI, but not all URI are URL.

-URL schemes is the key differentiator between URL and URI because schemes describe how to locate a resource.
+URL schemes are the key differentiator between URL and URI because schemes describe how to locate a resource.
 There can be many ways we can access the same resource.

-For example, we can access the same file using https and ftp protocol:
+For example, we can access the same file using HTTPS and FTP protocols: